RenderKit/ospray/README.md

 OSPError ospLoadModule(const char *name);
 ```

-Modules are searched in OS-dependent paths, which include the
+Modules are searched in OS-dependent paths. `ospLoadModule` returns
-application directory. `ospLoadModule` returns `OSP_NO_ERROR` if the
-plugin could be successfully loaded.
+`OSP_NO_ERROR` if the plugin could be successfully loaded.

 Objects
 -------